rdugan/iceriver-oc/README.md

 # Usage Tips
 It is highly recommended you have a power meter attached to your machines, to ensure you are within your PSU limits.
 This is especially true for KS3M, which has very little PSU headroom even at stock settings.

+KS0 Pro ASICs need special attention to cooling.
+The MOSFETs on these already run very hot, so hardware modifications for improved cooling are highly recommended - including heatsinks, and better airflow.

 CLOCK OFFSET PERCENTAGE AND HASHRATE INCREASE PERCENTAGE SHOULD BE EQUAL ON A HEALTHY MACHINE.

 E.g. if your clock offset is 30% on a KS1, then your hashrate should be 1.3TH/s, or 30% more than the default 1 TH/s.
 If this is not the case (over an appropriate measurement window,) then it means your chips are starved for voltage.